datagen24/dshield-mcp/docs/api/markdown/api_documentation.md

 Stream DShield events with smart session-based chunking.

 Groups events by session context (e.g., source IP, user session, connection ID) and ensures related events stay together in the same chunk.
+This is useful for event correlation and analysis.

 **Arguments**:

+- `time_range_hours` - Time range in hours to query (default: 24)
+- `indices` - Specific indices to query (default: all DShield indices)
+- `filters` - Additional query filters to apply
+- `fields` - Specific fields to return (reduces payload size)
+- `chunk_size` - Number of events per chunk (default: 500, max: 1000)
-- `session_fields` - Fields to use for session grouping (e.g., ['source.ip', 'user.name'])
+- `session_fields` - Fields to use for session grouping (default: ['source.ip', 'destination.ip', 'user.name', 'session.id'])
-- `max_session_gap_minutes` - Maximum time gap within a session before starting new session
+- `max_session_gap_minutes` - Maximum time gap within a session before starting new session (default: 30)
-- `include_session_summary` - Include session metadata in response
+- `include_session_summary` - Include session metadata in response (default: True)
 - `stream_id` - Resume streaming from specific point

 **Returns**:

-  Tuple of (events, total_count, next_stream_id, session_context)
+  Tuple containing:
+  - List of event dictionaries for the current chunk
+  - Total count of available events
+  - Next stream ID for continuing the stream (None if complete)
+  - Session context information

+**Raises**:

+- `ConnectionError` - If not connected to Elasticsearch
+- `RequestError` - If the streaming query fails
+- `ValueError` - If parameters are invalid

 <a id="models"></a>